 When will the Plan start and when will it be completed?

-The initial phases of the Plan have begun, with anticipated completion in Spring 2020.
+The initial phases of the Plan have begun with anticipated completion in Spring of 2020.
+The primary components of the planning process and anticipated dates are as follows:

 How can I get involved in the process?